JorisParee/incivility-dataset_2IMP40/README.md

 # incivility-dataset

+The repository contains the collected heated issues and annotated data, focusing on identifying incivility in issue threads within GitHub open-source projects.
+Criteria for data selection included a minimum of 50 contributors, locked issues labeled as "too-heated," "off-topic," or "spam," and a timeframe from April 7, 2013, to October 24, 2023.
+Data was collected using the GitHub API and GH Archive, resulting in 338 instances labeled as "too-heated," 21 as "spam," and 33 as "off-topic."
+A custom annotation tool, built with Streamlit, facilitated the annotation process.
+The final annotated dataset comprises 5,961 issue comments, with 1,365 annotated with uncivil features.

-In the following, we briefly describe the different components that are included in this project.
+In the following, we briefly describe the different components that are included in this repository.

 ## Project Structure